LDV Pilot

-The LDV Pilot was the final model in a series of panel vans produced from 1974 to 2005, originally launched as the 1974 Leyland Sherpa, which was developed by the Austin-Morris division of British Leyland and derived from earlier light commercial vehicles produced by the British Motor Corporation.
+The Leyland DAF Vans Pilot was the final model in a series of panel vans produced from 1974 to 2005, originally launched as the 1974 Leyland Sherpa, which was developed by the Austin-Morris division of British Leyland and in turn derived from earlier light commercial vehicles produced by the British Motor Corporation.

 The Pilot was available in capacities from 2.2 to 2.6 tonnes in a 5.7 m3 load area.
 Power came from a 1.9 litre Peugeot diesel engine driving the rear wheels through a five speed gearbox.
 Access to the load area is from either the rear or a sliding side door.

 History

-Derived from the Morris/BMC J4 and JU250 vans of the 1960s, the core vehicle went through a series of developments, the main one being the revision of the forward control layout of the J4 and moving the engine ahead of the cab and accessible via a bonnet.
-This allowed the wheelbase to be extended resulting in greater stability, payload, side loading and the distinctive 'Sherpa' profile (though the last of the J4s and the first Sherpa are largely identical from the rear).
+Derived from the Morris/BMC J4 and JU250 vans of the 1960s, the core vehicle went through a series of developments, the main one being the revision of the forward control layout of the J4 and moving the engine ahead of the cab and accessible via a bonnet, bringing Leyland's light van offering into line with its two main competitors in the domestic market; namely the Ford Transit and Bedford CF. This allowed the wheelbase to be extended resulting in greater stability, payload, side loading and the distinctive 'Sherpa' profile (though the last of the J4s and the first Sherpa are largely identical from the rear).

 The Sherpa gave way to the Freight Rover 200 Series and in turn the Leyland DAF 200 Series before finally becoming the Pilot after LDV was formed in 1993.
 It was originally designed to be built on car production lines which led to it having a narrow track.
-This feature was made into a virtue in later publicity by stressing its ability in narrow city streets – this indeed was why the Sherpa series was for many years preferred over the Ford Transit by the Royal Mail, in particular.
+The van's resulting narrower profile was made into a virtue in later publicity by stressing its ability in narrow city streets and lanes – this indeed was why the Sherpa and its successors was for many years preferred over the Ford Transit by the Royal Mail and British Telecom (BT) - the former in particular were major users of the Sherpa through all of its later generations and purchased huge fleets.